A Universal HKR Theorem: Introduction

 \begin{application}[Topological and q-analogues]\mylabel{applicationqanalogue} In \cref{topoqanalogue} we briefly present topological and $q$-deformed possible generalizations of our filtered circle.
 We investigate two related ideas, a first one that predicts the existence of a topological, non-commutative version of $\Filcircle$ as a filtered object in spectra.
-A second one, along the same spirit, predicting the existence of a $q$-deformed filtered circle $\Filcircle(q)$ related to q-deformed de Rham complex (see for instance \cite{MR3746625}) in a similar fashion that $\Filcircle$ is related to de Rham theory.
+A second one, along the same spirit, predicting the existence of a $q$-deformed filtered circle $\Filcircle(q)$ possibly related to q-deformed de Rham complex (see for instance \cite{MR1792063}) in a similar fashion that $\Filcircle$ is related to de Rham theory.
 Again, such a \emph{quantum circle} can only exist if one admits non-commutative objects in some sense. \end{application}

-\textbf{Related and future works:}\mylabel{section-futureworks} The object $\Filcircle$ and the constructions behind it can be placed in a general context.
+\textbf{Relation with other works:}\mylabel{section-futureworks} The object $\Filcircle$ and the constructions behind it can be placed in a general context.
 For instance, this construction is of homotopical significance, as the underlying object of $\Filcircle$ is the affinization of the topological circle over $\integerslocalp$ in the sense of \cite{MR2244263}.
 In \cite{1911.05509} the third author studies the integral version of the affinization and its relation to our group scheme $\Frobfixed$.
-His result can be used in order to extend our HKR theorem over $\bbZ$.
+The result there may be used in order to extend our HKR theorem over $\bbZ$.
 Concerning, the filtration, we believe that our construction is much more general and that for any finite CW homotopy type $X$ the affinization $(X\otimes \bbZ)=\Spec\, \C^*(X,\bbZ)$ comes equipped with a canonical filtration whose associated graded is $\Spec\, \mathsf{H}^*(X,\bbZ)$ (at least when $X$ has torsion free cohomology groups).
 This is in a way the canonical filtration that degenerates a homotopy type over $\bbZ$ to a formal homotopy type.

-In a different direction, while writing this paper, the authors have realized the strong interaction between $\Filcircle$ and the theory of abelian formal groups.
-This is explained in more details in our \cref{section-generalizedcyclicformalgroups}, but let us mention here that $\Filcircle$ is specifically related to the formal multiplicative and additive groups, and that similar constructions continue to make sense for a general formal group law $E$.
-This suggests the existence of a \emph{generalized Hochschild and cyclic homology} associated to any formal group law $E$, that might be thought as algebraic analogues of the relations between formal groups and generalized homology theories in topology.